SU_A_08

 [r] Yes, the journey was easy.

 [i] When you arrived in Turkey, did you meet your father?
-Or did you stay alone with your uncle?
+Or did you stay with your uncle?

 [r] Some of our relatives had been living in Turkey for a long time, like two of my aunts.
-Part of our family lived in Syria another part in Turkey, so we went to our family who lived in Turkey and stayed with them.
+Part of our family lived in Syria and part in Turkey, so we went to our family who lived in Turkey and stayed with them.

 [i] Was this in 2011?